abugeek/petui/README.md

 ## Known bugs!

+I don't recommend open this project on landscape mode or devices with large screens 🙈🙊

 * Some overflow things(cuz when I was developed this app I worked with small screen emulator and when I tested it on real device I realized that it has problems with responsivnes)